 Start with your local library and bookstores; read our post about all the free programs available at your public library.
-Then check out these reading programs for summer 2021.
+Then check out these reading programs for summer 2022.
 None will cost you a dime, and most offer prizes for kids who complete the programs.

 - Barnes & Noble Summer Reading.
 Students in grades 1-6 read any eight books and record them in their reading journals (available in English or Spanish).
 Bring the completed form to a local Barnes and Noble and get a free book.

 - DOD Summer Reading Program.
 Children of military families can participate in the Department of Defense summer reading program at bases and military installations worldwide.
 Activities will vary depending on location.

 - Showcase Cinemas Bookworm Wednesdays.
 Kids get free admission to a select children’s film on Wednesdays at a participating Cinema de Lux, Showcase, or Multiplex when children bring in a book report.
 (Parents of participants get free admission too.)
 Children under 6 years old can get in free without a book report.
 National Amusements has theaters in Connecticut, Massachusetts, New Jersey, New York, Ohio and Rhode Island.

 More free reading resources

 These aren’t reading programs, but they are great free reading resources for kids:

 - Dolly Parton’s Imagination Library.
 Parents of children under the age of 5 who live in eligible zip codes can sign up to receive a free, high-quality book each month.